johnbender/writing/_posts/2012-11-27-math-envy-and-coffeescripts-foibles.md

 if (if true then false else true) then false else (if true then false else true)
 ```

 The fact that the evaluation path is very different gets lost in a forest of `true`'s and `false`'s.
-More concretely the string distance between the two terms is at most 5 characters out of 78, but the first example has a derivation tree with three rules (_e-true_, _e-if_, _e-false_) against the second's stack of four (_e-true_, _e-if_, _e-false_, _e-true_).
+More concretely the string distance between the two terms is at most 5 characters out of 78, but the first example has a derivation tree with three rules (_e-true_, _e-if_, _e-false_) against the second's four (_e-true_, _e-if_, _e-false_, _e-true_).
 Again, this is in spite of the fact that the evaluation _result_ is `false` in both cases.
 You really can't tell with the naked eye how different the evaluation is and in a language with side effects the difference could be critical.
-Ultimately, if the result of this work is meant to be general it must account for this even if it might not crop up with the CoffeeScript guinea pig.
+If the result of this work will be general it must account for this subtlety even if it doesn't crop up with the CoffeeScript guinea pig.

 ## Next Time